Customizing the ServiceDesk application in the AgileApps Cloud™

 You can also change the way the Service Portal page appears.
 That’s not so important in an application used only by internal users, but it could be very important if you take advantage of the Service Portal features to run a web site that lets people access a knowledge base and/or engage in community interactions.

-- This value sets the name displayed in bookmarks and the browser tab.
+- Under Basic Information section, enter the Title: AllAboard Acme [This value sets the name displayed in bookmarks and the browser tab.]

-- Upload your organization's logo image.
-Standard size is 98 pixels wide by 24 pixels high.
-A realistic maximum size is up to 600 pixels wide by 32 pixels high.
+- [Upload your organization's logo image.
+The standard size is 98 pixels wide by 24 pixels high.
+Realistic maximum size is up to 600 pixels wide by 32 pixels high.]

-- Upload an image that will be seen by users who access the portal over a mobile device.
+- Upload an image that appears when the application is accessed from a mobile device.

 - Specify the title and HTML text for a welcome message or any other announcement you would like to make on this page.